Inculcating values through

 2

-Q & A session on the topic, documenting team members’ experience.
-Evaluation, reflection and analysis of the project by the team members.
+the topic, documenting team members’ experience.
+Evaluation, reflection and

 List of ALICE characters taken to make the stories attractive: